Do these cold, short days have you dreaming about summer vacation?

 Areipa.lt / Shutterstock.com

-Downscale your data service for more savings.
-You may find that dropping just one tier from your current plan will save $15 a month, or $60 total in four months.
+While you’re shopping around for cellphone plans, downscale your data service for more savings.
+You may find that dropping just one tier from your current plan will save $15 a month.

 5. Be a mystery shopper